IntersectMBO/cardano-node/doc/reference/plutus/babbage-script-example.md

 A reference script is a script that exists at a particular transaction output.
 It can be used to witness, for example, a UTxO at the corresponding script address of said reference script.
 This is useful because the script does not have to be included in the transaction anymore, which significantly reduces the transaction size.

+## What is an inline datum?

+An inline datum, is a datum that exists at a transaction output.
+We no longer have to include a datum within our transaction for our plutus spending scripts.
+Instead we can specify the transaction output where our datum exists to be used in conjunction with our Plutus spending script.
+This reduces the overall size of our transaction.

 ### An example of using a Plutus V2 reference script

-Below is an example that shows how to use a Plutus spending script.
-Here we discuss a [shell script example of how to use a reference script to spend a tx input](scripts/plutus/example-reference-script-usage.sh).
+Below is an example that shows how to use a Plutus spending script and an inline datum.
+Here we discuss a [shell script example of how to use a reference script to spend a tx input](scripts/plutus/example-babbage-script-usage.sh).
 This is a step-by-step process involving:

 + the creation of the `Required Redeemer` Plutus txin script
 + the creation of the `Required Redeemer` Plutus script at a transaction output (creation of the reference script)
++ the creation of the inline datum at a transaction output
-+ sending ada and a datum to the Plutus script address
++ sending ada to the Plutus script address
 + spending ada at the Plutus script address using the Plutus reference script

 In this example we will use the [Required Redeemer](scripts/plutus/scripts/v2/required-redeemer.plutus) Plutus spending script.
 In order to execute a reference Plutus spending script, we require the following:

 - Collateral tx input(s) - these are provided and are forfeited in the event the Plutus script fails to execute.
-- A Plutus tx output with accompanying datum hash.
+- A Plutus tx output.
 This is the tx output that sits at the Plutus script address.
-It must have a datum hash, otherwise, it is unspendable.
 - The reference transaction input containing the corresponding Plutus script.
 We must create the transaction output containing the reference Plutus script.
+- An inline datum at the Plutus tx output.
+The Plutus spending script requires an inline datum or datum hash and in this case we are using an inline datum.

 #### Creating the `Required Redeemer` Plutus spending script